kaido24/bt_table/README.md

 # bt_table
 Bootstrap 3 table plugin for CKEditor

 This plugin is built on top original table plugin.
-This is really 80% same code with lots of modifications.
+This is really 80% same code with lots of modifications some simplifications.

+It will just replace some original table plugin functionality and adds Bootstrap options.

 #Installation